Noble-Lab/crema/docs/index.rst

    $ crema data/single_basic.csv

 That's it.
-Giving crema nothing but the input file will force it to search for three specific column names: "combined p-value", "scan", and "target/decoy".
-It will then run the Target-Decoy Competition FDR method using the information from these columns to calculate confidence estimates for the given data.
+Giving crema nothing but the input file will force it to search for three specific column names: "combined p-value," "scan," and "target/decoy".
+The software will then run the target-decoy competition FDR estimation method using the information from these columns to calculate confidence estimates for the given data.

-Your results will be saved in your working directory as a csv file named `crema.psm_results.txt`.
-This file will contain two additional columns (False Discovery Rate and Q-Value) that are appended to the initial few columns specified from the input file.
+Your results will be saved in your working directory as a csv file named "crema.psm_results.txt".
+This file will contain two additional columns ("false discovery rate" and "q-value") that are appended to the initial few columns specified from the input file.

 For a full list of parameters, see the :doc:`Command Line Interface <cli>`.